 In addition to the above there will also be several opportunities through e-zines and social media to participate with us and get your message across to French Consumers and Trade about your product offerings.
 Our monthly Trade e-zine targets over 2,100 readers with product and industry related news from Ireland and news of French market campaigns.
 We will also continue to educate the travel trade with a series of webinars and information evenings.

-We look forward to working with you in partnership throughout 2017 and to building on the continued success of the French market for island of Ireland tourism.
+Please check this website regularly as we make new marketing opportunities available throughout the year.
+We look forward to working with you throughout 2020 and to building on the continued success of the French market for island of Ireland tourism.